Sustainable Food System

 Processing and prepared meats facilities

 Our primary processing facilities and our co-manufacturers in Canada and the U.S. follow strict global food safety standards.
-Each is monitored by dedicated inspectors and veterinarians from the Canadian Food Inspection Agency (CFIA) and the United States Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS).
+Each is monitored by dedicated inspectors and veterinarians from the Canadian Food Inspection Agency (CFIA) and the United States Department of Agriculture’s (USDA) Food Safety and Inspection Service (FSIS), as well as our own strict internal food safety procedures.

-Our finished products go to one of two Canadian Maple Leaf Foods distribution centres, or directly to customers and international markets.
+Our finished products go to our owned or third-party distribution centres, or directly to customers and international markets.

 Grocery retail and foodservice